 HOW STARFISH WORKS

 Connected TV is destined to expand rapidly.
-Growing competition from over-the-top providers will move TV satellite operators and broadcasters to evolve in terms of services and content provisioning strategy
+Growing competition from over-the-top providers will move TV satellite operators and broadcasters to evolve in terms of services and strategies to provide content.

-A wide range of services, including non-linear TV, IP-based applications, and home automation, is now possible in a satellite-only environment.
-This enhancement is achieved throughout the DTH coverage, and is independent of any terrestrial infrastructure, be it wired or wireless.
+A wide range of services, including non-linear TV, IP-based applications, and home automation, is now possible in a satellite-only context.
+This enhancement is achieved via DTH satellite transmission, and is independent of any terrestrial infrastructure, either wired or wireless.

 The Starfish platform boosts non-linear TV services, by allowing a satellite bouquet operator to leverage the impressive evolution of web applications, which are currently accessible only to terrestrial and over-the-top (OTT) operators.
-In this way, the satellite broadcaster can build its own interactive features with a fully satellite-based infrastructure, available everywhere, and for everyone.
+In this way, satellite broadcasters can build their own interactive features with a fully satellite-based infrastructure, available everywhere, and for everyone.

-Thanks to Starfish, the operator can offer its customers a number of services via satellite, including payment transactions, on-demand services, HbbTV, pay-per-view, social networking, live show participation and multi screen viewing.
-Together with TV-oriented applications, Starfish also supports additional integrated services, such as every kind of IP-based application, and home automation.
+Using Starfish, operators can provide customers with a number of services via satellite, including payment transactions, on-demand services, HbbTV, pay-per-view, social networking, live show participation and multi screen viewing.
+Together with TV-oriented applications, Starfish also supports additional integrated services, including every kind of IP-based application, and home automation.

 Finally, a return link, which is available for the first time for all terminals, paves the way for innovative features on the broadcaster side, such as enhanced conditional access system (CAS) techniques, real-time audience measurement and remote interactive satellite terminal (IST) control.

 Easy integration with existing architectures on both forward and return links